 Many people who have primary biliary cholangitis do not have symptoms.
 When symptoms do occur, they may include:

-Primary biliary cholangitis is suspected based on a medical history, physical exam, and lab tests that show high levels of the enzyme alkaline phosphatase and antimitochondrial antibodies (AMA) in the blood.
+PBC is suspected based on a medical history, physical exam, and lab tests that show high levels of the enzyme alkaline phosphatase (ALP) and antimitochondrial antibodies (AMA) in the blood.
 Your doctor may also conduct an imaging test such as an ultrasound, which shows images of the liver and other tissues inside the body.
-He or she may also do a biopsy to remove a small piece of tissue from the liver.
-Biopsy is the best way to definitively diagnose PBC.
+Your doctor may also do a biopsy to remove a small piece of tissue from the liver.

-Two medicines, ursodiol (UDCA) and Ocaliva, can be used to treat PBC.
+Two medicines, ursodeoxycholic acid (UDCA) and obeticholic acid (OCA), can be used to treat PBC.
 Both medicines help move bile out of the liver into the small intestine.
-And Ocaliva decreases the amount of bile acids made by the liver.
+And OCA decreases the amount of bile acids made by the liver.